Why does my phone battery die so fast?

 Is it bad to charge my phone overnight?

-Why does battery drain faster while traveling?
+Why does battery drain faster after a software update?

 Can a phone case cause battery drain?